Belva Ann Lockwood: Later years

 Lockwood was a well-respected writer, who frequently wrote essays about women's suffrage and the need for legal equality for women.
 Among the publications in which she appeared in the 1880s and 1890s were Cosmopolitan (then a journal of current issues), the American Magazine of Civics, Harper's Weekly, and Lippincott's.
-In addition to being active in the National American Woman Suffrage Association and the Equal Rights Party, Lockwood participated in the National Women's Press Association.
+In addition to being active in the National American Woman Suffrage Association and the Equal Rights Party, Lockwood served as president of the Woman's National Press Association.
 The organization for women journalists also advocated for equal rights for women.
+Her other feminist activities included being appointed Attorney General of the American Woman's Republic, an organization founded by Marietta Stowe and dedicated to preparing women for the rights and responsibilities of full citizenship.

 Lockwood believed strongly in working for world peace.
-She co-edited a journal called The Peacemaker, and she belonged to the Universal Peace Union; she was one of its representatives at an exposition held in Paris in 1889.
+She co-edited a journal called The Peacemaker, and acted as an executive board member of the Universal Peace Union; she was one of its representatives at an exposition held in Paris in 1889.
+She wrote tracts on international arbitration and was one of the nominating members of the Nobel Peace Prize Committee.
 She was also a delegate to an International Peace Congress in London in 1890.
 She continued to speak on behalf of peace and disarmament to the year of her death.
 She was likely disappointed as the United States prepared to enter the war in Europe.

-Belva Lockwood had a 43-year career as a lawyer.
-She died on May 19, 1917, and was buried in Congressional Cemetery in Washington, D.C.
+Belva Lockwood died on May 19, 1917, and was buried in Congressional Cemetery in Washington, D.C.

 Legacy

 Syracuse University awarded Lockwood an honorary Doctor of Laws in 1908.

 The communities of Belva, West Virginia; Lockwood, Monterey County, California; Lockwood, West Virginia; and the hamlet of Lockwood, New York, were named in her honor.
 As Lockwood gained renown, mothers named their daughters after her.

 At least three figureheads were carved in her likeness: for the ships Martha, Julia Lawrence, and an unnamed ship that has a full-length masthead.
 One of the figureheads is displayed in the museum at Mystic Seaport in Mystic, Connecticut.
-"With raised chin she gazes straight ahead as if her attention were fixed on the distant horizon."
+"With raised chin she gazes straight ahead as if her attention were fixed on the distant horizon".

 During World War II, a merchant marine ship, the Liberty Ship USS Belva Lockwood, was named after her.

 The National Portrait Gallery in Washington, D.C., has a portrait of Lockwood by Nellie Mathes Horne.
 It was painted in 1908, when she received an honorary doctorate in law from Syracuse University.

-In 1983 Lockwood was inducted into the National Women's Hall of Fame in Seneca Falls, New York.
+In 1983, Lockwood was inducted into the National Women's Hall of Fame in Seneca Falls, New York.
 The statement about her noted: